Стратегии на образователната и научната политика

 In addition, it is necessary not only to promote the professional training of teachers to work with students with SEN, but also to improve the qualifications and retraining of specialists, to create a system of training the pedagogical and parental community, other children to accept children with SEN, the formation of tolerance (positive partnership courses, a training system for teachers); to intensify the training of highly professional multidisciplinary specialists (defectologists, speech therapists, social educators, rehabilitators, etc.) to work with children with disabilities, as well as the activities of resource centers for inclusive education at united territorial communities, to involve the potential of correctional school specialists more widely, to establish interaction between specialists of ordinary and correctional institutions, which would contribute to the best possible understanding of the problems on deviations in children's development; it is necessary to involve the methodological potential of consultants of psychological-medical-pedagogical commissions, employees of inclusive resource centers more, etc.

 Violations of the intellect, peculiarities of the development of the emotionalvolitional sphere and the development of the higher mental functions of a child with SEN pose urgent tasks for teachers in the organization of a high-quality process of forming communicative skills and the need for its special organization, creation of a rich speech environment.
 Despite the fact that these violations are stable, their development, however, can be corrected.
-Based on the analysis of scientific literature and own observations of children with intellectual disabilities, specific diculties were identified that inhibit the development of communication skills of elementary school students with limited health opportunities, among which the lack of formation of age-related forms of communication and the general underdevelopment of the structural components of communication in children; insucient attention from parents to the speech development of children with SEN; not enough time is devoted to game activities; there is a lack of language situations in the lessons; etc.
+Based on the analysis of scientific literature and own observations of children with intellectual disabilities, specific difficulties were identified that inhibit the development of communication skills of elementary school students with limited health opportunities, among which the lack of formation of age-related forms of communication and the general underdevelopment of the structural components of communication in children; insufficient attention from parents to the speech development of children with SEN; not enough time is devoted to game activities; there is a lack of language situations in the lessons; etc.

 Therefore, it is important to continue the development of blocks of educational programs for the tasks of different levels of children's education according to their capabilities, for the preparatory group of SEN at the stages of primary and secondary school.
 Similar programs should make it possible to conduct face-to-face training of children at different levels of depth of material mastery.
 The number of different levels of complexity of educational programs should be at least 5 – 7, as is envisaged in the systems of inclusive education (integrated education) abroad.
 It is important to develop a system of objective assessment (attestation) of the level of knowledge, abilities and skills of the child's educational trajectory and development in accordance with different levels of complexity of the program material, as well as differentiated programs for the tasks of specialized (professional) training and development of labor skills of high school children in accordance with their intellectual and physical capabilities.
 It is necessary to create a variety of typical individualized training and education plans for students with SEN within different level educational programs.
 The high academic requirements offered by the Ukrainian educational system cause problems with the adaptation of the secondary school program to the needs of a child with developmental disabilities; it also greatly hinders the implementation of foreign experience in Ukrainian secondary schools (for example, basic education in Great Britain is more oriented towards practical knowledge of the world, there is a high status of professional training in colleges, which optimizes the task of inclusion).

-And finally, there is a need to create a model of an institution that carries out the comprehensive development of children with SEN, which includes educational, psychological, emotional and social support for the family, provides an opportunity for parents to acquire the necessary knowledge, skills and abilities for a full-edged education of their child in the family while being protected by parents social activity, ensures the continuity of preschool and general education for children with special needs by including them in the general educational space, summarizes the world experience of working with children with special needs, provides advisory assistance to specialists of the education, health care and social protection systems in the field of adaptation to Ukrainian educational conditions of the latest foreign technologies and methods of rehabilitation of children with disabilities, coordinates the cooperation of highly professional specialists of various fields (defectologists, speech therapists, social pedagogues, rehabilitators, etc.), activities of resource centers of inclusive education for working with children with disabilities, etc. The analysis of organizational and pedagogical conditions for the creation of such a model will be the subject of our further scientific research.
+And finally, there is a need to create a model of an institution that carries out the comprehensive development of children with SEN, which includes educational, psychological, emotional and social support for the family, provides an opportunity for parents to acquire the necessary knowledge, skills and abilities for a full-fledged education of their child in the family while being protected by parents social activity, ensures the continuity of preschool and general education for children with special needs by including them in the general educational space, summarizes the world experience of working with children with special needs, provides advisory assistance to specialists of the education, health care and social protection systems in the field of adaptation to Ukrainian educational conditions of the latest foreign technologies and methods of rehabilitation of children with disabilities, coordinates the cooperation of highly professional specialists of various fields (defectologists, speech therapists, social pedagogues, rehabilitators, etc.), activities of resource centers of inclusive education for working with children with disabilities, etc. The analysis of organizational and pedagogical conditions for the creation of such a model will be the subject of our further scientific research.

 REFERENCES